 My software company Mailshake is an email platform, so we can send personalized emails in bulk.
 The hardest part of using our software isn’t going through the flow and sending out an email, it’s actually, “What the heck should I say?
 What should I write to these people?”
 And so, we found we can do all these tweaks in the product but if we just simply help our customers write better copy, they’re going to be the most successful.
 And so, that’s exactly what we do.
 We review campaigns, we give feedback, we create a ton of education around how to write these emails, so you as a user can get a better response.

 These two experiences: from an agency services side that’s selling $100,000 a year contracts, plus on the Mailshake side, our average price is $30 a month.
 Very, very different average contract value LTVs, but the wow factor works the same way.
 What the results of this wow factor are is – one, talking to your customers so you keep them longer, high LTV, more revenue if you’re finance-minded.
 Number two is actually, this is hard to measure but it is possible: you get happier customers, you train them and it’s the first step to turn them into advocates.
-This works at both of our companies, and actually provided most of the success I’ve had in my marketing career.
-Engaging customers and the C-Factor resulted in customer-driven growth.
+This works at both of our companies and actually provided most of the success I’ve had in my marketing career.
+Engaging customers and

 Most of our customers come from word-of-mouth or referrals.
 The simplest way to measure this is in the signup flow.
 Ask, “How did you hear about us?”
 The age-old thing, most companies have been doing this for a while.
 And ask them when they answer “friend or colleague” – ask for their name.
 It’s another field that can add more friction, but ask for the name.
 Mailshake gets around like 500 to 700 new customers a month.
 250 people put in a person’s name and we take it even one step further – we send those people a thank-you note and we find them if we can on social media, find their emails, and what have you.
 So we’re engaging with our advocates.
 This is a big part of the cycle of engaging with people and really adding that human factor.
 Not all of this comes down to time-intensive engagement like phone calls.
 You can do something simple like send a thank-you note on LinkedIn or by email.